 Members of Atlantic Voices include singers from the provinces of Newfoundland and Labrador, Nova Scotia, New Brunswick, Prince Edward Island and Ontario.
 Singers and musicians of all backgrounds and abilities are invited to join us and explore songs and music from both sides of the Atlantic.
 We play to our audience with passion and joy in the hopes of stirring hearts with the music and stories our songs convey.

-Under the musical direction of Scott Richardson and with accompanist Theresa Clarke, the choir rehearses every Tuesday from early September until the end of May.
-We perform two major concerts a year: one at the end of January and one in May.
+Under the musical direction of Scott Richardson and accompanied by Elisabeta Cojocaru, the choir rehearses every Tuesday from early September until the end of May.
+We typically perform two major concerts a year: one at the end of January and one in May.
 We also participate in other events such as the Memorial for Beaumont Hamel on July 1st each year, the Mayor's Christmas Party and sing-outs at various seniors' homes in the area.

 For complete details on who we are, please read our Constitution!